 Home to the Doheny family for nearly 60 years, the Doheny Mansion was built in 1899 for the Oliver P. Posey family by architects Theodore Eisen and Sumner Hunt.
 Its eclectic Romantic Revival exterior unites elements of Gothic, Chateauesque, Moorish and even California Mission styles.
 The opulent interior reflects the wealth and status of pioneering oil baron Edward L. Doheny, who purchased the mansion in 1901 and, with his wife Estelle, led a fascinating life within its walls.

 TOURS: Explore and learn more about this storied mansion through our program of public and private tours.
+No tours for 2021 will be scheduled.
+Check back for updates.

 DOHENY DOCENTS: Take the opportunity to learn more about the mansion and share it as a volunteer docent.